A Guide to Osteoporosis

 Commonly Asked Questions on Osteoporosis

-Other than leading an active lifestyle, there are drug treatments out there to be used as a cure.
+Other than leading an active lifestyle, there are supplements such as turmeric pills or drug treatments out there to be used as a cure.
 Even if you are under the care of a physician, you should be involved in your own plan so below is a birds eye view of the drug therapies and how they will help.
 Some of the drugs used are also used by sufferers of low bone density, a condition called osteopenia.
 Here are some questions one may have on the topic.

 1. What is happening to my bones?